4d/docs/docsPostProcessed/API/cryptoKeyClass.md

 </details>

-**4D.CryptoKey.new**( *settings* ) -> *cryptoKey*
+**4D.CryptoKey.new**( *settings* : object ) : *cryptoKey* : object
 |Parameter|Type||Description|
 |---|---|----|---|
 |settings|object|->|Settings to generate or load a key pair|
 |cryptoKey|object|<-|Object encapsulating an encryption key pair|

-The `4D.CryptoKey.new( )` function  creates a new object encapsulating an encryption key pair, based upon the *settings* object parameter.
+The `4D.CryptoKey.new()` function  creates a new object encapsulating an encryption key pair, based upon the *settings* object parameter.
 It allows to generate a new RSA or ECDSA key, or to load an existing key pair from a PEM definition.

 #### *settings*